 When exporting in Windows Media Video format, Harmony allows you to select the video compression quality

-- Proceed to the WMV Options dialog—see Exporting a Movie File.
+- Proceed to the WMV Options dialog for the type of movie you want to export—see Exporting a Movie File or Exporting OpenGL Frames.

 - In the Video section, select the desired Variable Bit Rate Quality for your video.
 A higher setting will ensure a better image quality, whereas a lower setting will reduce the size of your movie file.

 - If you want your movie file to have an audio track, make sure the Sound checkbox is checked.

 - Using the Profile drop-down menu, select the preferred compression settings for your movie's soundtrack.
 Each profile has a combination of audio sample rate, sample size and channel mode, which cover the following options:

 Sample rate: Available sample rates are 8000 Hz, 16000 Hz, 22050 Hz and 44100 Hz.
 The higher the sample rate, the better the audio quality.NOTE Harmony cannot export audio at a higher sample rate than 22.050 kHz.
 If you select a higher sample rate, your project's audio will be upsampled, which means it will take more disc space without increasing in quality.